tulasidamarla/git-notes/README.md

 Note: The above command will display an interactive editor, where in which we can change the command message if we want.

 ***
-If we want to see the last of files modified as part of a commit
+If we want to see the list of files modified as part of a commit
 -----------------------------------------------------------------
 git log --stat